-On the other hand, managers tend to be more focussed on the outcomes - both measuring and achieving them.
-On top of that, they tend to be more indulged in the processes thereby decreasing autonomy.
+On the other hand, managers tend to focus on the outcomes - both measuring and achieving them.
+On top of that, they tend to be more indulged in the processes, thereby decreasing autonomy.

 One thing that is perennial with great leaders is that they are adaptable to changes.
 Great leaders have the ideology of constant innovation.
 Even if things are going great, leaders often look for more space to optimize.

-Great leaders aren’t scared of totally scrapping off a project or a methodology for a more efficient alternative.
-On the other hand, managers focus on the rigid and conventional methods of working.
-This applies not only to the corporate industry but also in various other disciplines.
-The manager sticks with well-known methods, the status quo, and strives to improve their efficiency.
-They aren’t known to be bold risk-takers but rather focuses on refining and fine-tuning the existing systems.
+This applies not only to the corporate industry but also to various other disciplines.
+The manager sticks with well-known techniques, the status quo and strives to improve their efficiency.
+They aren’t known to be bold risk-takers but instead focuses on refining and fine-tuning the existing systems.

-Leaders are definitely known for their tenacity and as a mentor.
-They have a direct, positive and warm relation with all their “subordinates”.
-People who work for leaders often display a higher degree of efficiency and productivity in day to day operations.
+Leaders are known for their tenacity and as a mentor.
+They have a direct, positive, and warm relation with all their “subordinates.”
+People who work for leaders often display a higher degree of efficiency and productivity in day-to-day operations.
 Strong leaders see their team members as competent and highly value their potential.
-Their leadership style is not that of micromanagement but rather it’s opposite.
+Their leadership style is not that of micromanagement but rather the opposite.
 They believe that their team members can carry out a project without their intervention.

 Well, a dictator might be a bit harsh, but you get the idea.
 Conventional managers discard motivation over getting results.